How to Beat Trivia Crack

 If you fill your crown meter, and both players have at least one mascot, instead of opting to earn a mascot like normal, you can instead "challenge" your opponent.
 Both players will be asked the same series of six questions; whoever gets more right wins.

 In the event of a tie, the challenged player answers an additional question, and if they get it right, they win.
-If they miss it, the challenger triumphs.
+Should they miss it, the challenger triumphs.

 If the challenger wins, they steal a mascot from their opponent.
-If they fail, they lose a mascot (but the opponent doesn't gain it).
+However, if they fail, they lose a mascot (but the opponent doesn't gain it).
 Basically, challenging presents a high-risk, high-reward option for players lagging desperately behind their opponent.

 As you answer questions, you'll gradually earn Gems, which you can spend in a vending machine in exchange for a random mascot card.
 Mascot cards are more than collectable; they provide bonuses that can be redeemed after a certain amount of time.
 Three may be active at once; let's glimpse at the various prizes you can win!